DCS-training/From-Qualitative-Data-to-Quantified-Connections-An-Introduction-to-Epistemic-Network-Analysis/README.md

 GOT.scripts.final.codes.exercise (1).csv	Companion exercise dataset for hands-on coding practice.
 GoT_codebook.xlsx	Codebook outlining the categories and definitions used for the example datasets.

-(Replace or update these file descriptions once you upload your own dataset.)

 Learning Objectives
 Participants will learn to:

-Understand the conceptual foundations of Quantitative Ethnography and Epistemic Network Analysis.
+  1.Understand the conceptual foundations of Quantitative Ethnography and Epistemic Network Analysis.

-Segment and code qualitative data to create structured datasets.
+  2.Segment and code qualitative data to create structured datasets.

-Train automated coding using nCoder.
+  3.Train automated coding using nCoder.

-Visualise and interpret epistemic networks to identify meaningful connections in discourse.
+  4.Visualise and interpret epistemic networks to identify meaningful connections in discourse.

 Software and Tools